 In summary, conventional CNAM affords service providers an opportunity to efficiently signal Verified Caller ID status to a broad set of existing subscriber devices as STIR/SHAKEN caller authentication standards are implemented in IP networks.
 Although positioned as a near term approach, CNAM is extensible in multiple ways enabling it to support a number of innovative ways to further enhance the subscriber call experience.
 Moreover, it allows companies to respond to accelerated timelines from regulators for addressing illegal robocalls and spoofing.

-Considerations during Transition to STIR/SHAKEN Caller Authentication and Signaling

-Using conventional CNAM to convey the Verified Caller ID status until STIR/SHAKEN caller authentication standards and “verstat”-capable UE become more widely deployed can benefit subscribers in the interim, especially those served on analog devices.

-It is important to understand that during this transition, the use of any special character that may be appended/ prepended to the 15-character CNAM could be misused by bad actors.
-As the concept is implemented with some service providers, scammers could insert it on calls to other networks that do not offer this service securely.
-If the public, in general, is trained to trust that symbol, then some subscribers may be affected.

 Display Guidelines of Verified Caller ID on All-IP Networks and Screen-based Devices

 With the implementation of STIR/SHAKEN and certificate governance models on all-IP networks, specific data will be signaled between networks which could help assess the risk associated with each call.

-It is important to realize that this information signaled between networks (such as attestation levels and certification information) is not meaningful or suitable to be displayed to the end user.
+It is important to realize that information signaled between networks (such as attestation levels and certification information) is not meaningful or suitable to be displayed to the end user.
 However, when further analytics are applied to that information, a more useful "communication" can be formulated and presented to the end user.

 The guidelines in this section are provided for screen-based devices, such as smartphones, operating on an all-IP network.
 Considerations for other scenarios of analog devices served by all-IP networks, or by circuit-switched networks will be discussed in Section 6.